-For the year ended June 30, 2017, exploration expenses were \$5,373,699 compared to \$695,221 in the prior year.
-This represents an increase of 673% or \$4,678,478.
-In the current fiscal year, the Company commenced with activities related to the PFS on Grassy Mountain which included design engineering, water management analysis and geotechnical evaluation.
-As indicated above, the Company completed a 30 hole drill program that achieved the following objectives for the PFS: 1) Expand, better define and increase the confidence level in the inventory of high-grade underground mineralized material; 2) Acquire material for PFS-level metallurgical testing and subsequent design of the recovery process; and 3) Obtain geotechnical data on rock quality for underground mine design and mining methodology.
-Total exploration expenses at Grassy Mountain during the year were \$4,816,068.
-The Company expects that our discretionary exploration expenses in the next fiscal year to remain stable as we complete the PFS and proceed with permitting activities at Grassy Mountain.
-For the year ended June 30, 2017, land holding costs increased by 60% or by \$237,839 from the prior year to \$635,931.
-The increase was attributed to the annual mining claim and lease fees associated with the Grassy Mountain Project acquired in July 2016.
+For the year ended June 30, 2018, exploration expenses were \$4,222,612 compared to \$5,373,699 in the prior year.
+This represents an decrease of 21% or \$1,151,087.
+In the current fiscal year, the Company completed activities related to the PFS on Grassy Mountain.
+Total exploration expenses at Grassy Mountain during the year were \$3,461,316.
+The Company expects that our discretionary exploration expenses in the next fiscal year to remain stable as we undertake exploration drilling at the Grassy Mountain project and proceed with permitting activities at Grassy Mountain.
+For the year ended June 30, 2018, land holding costs decreased by 18% or by \$116,349 from the prior year to \$519,582.
+The decrease was due to not incurring the annual lease payment for the private land at its Grassy Mountain project as the Company exercised its option to purchase the land as described above in Operating Highlights.